 Implied Malice

 Individuals display implied malice if they commit an act they know will endanger human life.
-Individuals must consciously ignore the danger their actions pose to another person to demonstrate implied malice.
+To demonstrate implied malice, individuals must consciously ignore the danger their actions pose to others.

 Express Malice

 Express malice involves intentionally taking steps to kill another person for an unlawful reason.
-Intentional acts that cause harm are indications that someone is acting with express malice.
+Intentional acts that cause harm indicate that someone acts with express malice, potentially resulting in an unlawful killing.

 Types of Murder Charges in Los Angeles